Oceanside Family Therapy & Assessments

 When selecting a clinical supervisor it is important for an intern to consider what s/he would like to be qualified to do once licensed.
 AAMFT and ACA ethics limit the practice of psychotherapists to within their areas of expertise and training.
 Therefore, it is considered unethical to practice couple, child or other populations of therapy or assessments of such without adequate training under supervision of someone qualified in those areas.

 Once licensed it is also encouraged that a therapist continue to train and obtain supervision in any areas that he or she may desire to branch into.
 At Oceanside Family Therapy & Assessments we offer experience and training in infant mental health, child therapy (including play therapy, theraplay and PAPT/Pet Assisted Play Therapy) adolescent therapy, couple and family therapy (including Gottman, EFT, Neuroscience, Attachment, etc.) and assessments for children and adults.
-We also are experienced in cultural issues, immigration and various court related matters and have served as Ethics Chair on the board of FAMFT.
+Nicole Story is also experienced in cultural issues (and speaks French, German and Spanish), immigration evaluations, various court related matters and has served as Ethics Chair on the board of FAMFT and President of NEFAMFT.

 Regardless, of how seasoned a therapist is there are many reasons to maintain routine and occasional supervision throughout one's career.
 Ethical and legal dilemmas, personal stress, challenging cases, personal blocks, counter-transference and areas of specific competency are some factors to consider in order to provide the best care to one's clients.

 Outside supervision is generally recommended for those in an agency setting as often the ethical decision making for the agency may be in partial conflict with the ethical obligation of the therapist, and the interpersonal relations of the colleagues and onsite supervisors may add stress to the already challenging caseload.
 An independent, experienced supervisor can assist with all of these issues in a supportive and diplomatic way.